 If your prospects are reading your content and like what your brand has to offer, they’ll be interested in more.
 The key to that is giving it to them in the format they want and with the information they want.

-Content that opens the door for prospects to actively engage with your brand include content upgrades, email lists, e-newsletters, and e-book downloads.
+Content that opens the door for prospects to actively engage with your brand includes content upgrades, email lists, e-newsletters, and e-book downloads.

 If they like your on- or off-site content and you’ve piqued their interest enough, providing their basic information like an email address to access other resources they foresee as valuable won’t be an obstacle for them because they’ve started to trust your brand.
 (Read more about creating lead generation content that builds trust.)